-To use Windows Hello:
+To set up Windows Hello:

 - Select the Start button, select Settings, select Accounts, and then select Sign-in options. - 2.
 To add a password, select Password, and then select Add. - Under Windows Hello Fingerprint or Windows Hello Face, select Set up. - 4.
-Select Get Started, and then follow the on-screen instructions to enroll your fingerprint or facial ID and set up a PIN. - IMPORTANT: To prevent fingerprint logon issues, make sure when you register your fingerprint that all sides of your finger are registered by the fingerprint reader. - NOTE: The PIN is not limited in length.
+Select Get Started, and then follow the on-screen instructions to enroll your fingerprint or facial ID and set up a PIN. - IMPORTANT: To prevent fingerprint logon issues, be sure when you register your fingerprint that all sides of your finger are registered by the fingerprint reader. - NOTE: The PIN is not limited in length.
 The default setting is for numbers only.
 To include alphabetic or special characters, select the include letters and symbols check box.

-Using Internet security software
+Using internet security software

-When you use your computer to access email, a network, or the Internet, you potentially expose your computer to computer viruses, spyware, and other online threats.
-To help protect your computer, Internet security software that includes antivirus and firewall features may be preinstalled on your computer as a trial offer.
+When you use your computer to access email, a network, or the internet, you potentially expose your computer to computer viruses, spyware, and other online threats.
+To help protect your computer, internet security software that includes antivirus and firewall features may be preinstalled on your computer as a trial offer.
 To provide ongoing protection against newly discovered viruses and other security risks, security software must be kept up to date.
-It is strongly recommended that you upgrade the security software trial offer or purchase the software of your choice in order to fully protect your computer.
+HP strongly recommends that you upgrade the security software trial offer or purchase the software of your choice to fully protect your computer.